PennyHow/GrIML/paper/paper.md

     orcid: 0000-0002-8088-8497
     affiliation: 1
 affiliations:
- - name: Geological Survey of Denmark and Greenland (GEUS), Copenhagen, Denmark
+  - name: Department of Glaciology and Climate, Geological Survey of Denmark and Greenland (GEUS), Copenhagen, Denmark
-   index: 1

 date: 3 May 2024
 bibliography: paper.bib